glwagner/OceanTurb.jl/docs/src/basics.md

 \newcommand{\eeqs}{\end{gather}}
 ```

-Models for the ocean surface boundary layer are partial
+Models for the turbulent ocean surface boundary layer are partial
 differential equations that approximate the effects of
 atmospheric forcing on the turbulent vertical flux
 and evolution of large-scale temperature, salinity, and momentum